TablePress/TablePress/readme.txt

 * Support for PHP 8.1 and PHP 8.2.
 * TablePress 2.0 requires WordPress 5.8.

-= Version 1.14 =
-* Full compatibility with WordPress 5.8.
-* Enhancement: Make behavior of bulk action selectors on the "All tables" screen more user-friendly.
-* Enhancement: Apply and enforce more granular coding standards for better code maintainability.
-* Enhancement: Allow import files with an .xlsm file extension, in addition to .xlsx files.
-* Enhancement: Add more options (filter and action hooks) for external integration of custom code.
-* Bugfix: Fix handling of the help box on the "Edit" screen when it's opened again after closing it.
-* Bugfix: Properly return modified table data when external code integrates into TablePress.
-* Bugfix: Correctly localize dates in files names of downloaded export files.
-* Bugfix: Fix typos in the code for math formula parsing that could lead to error messages in rare cases.
-* Updated external libraries (DataTables, SimpleXLSX, Build tools).
-* Some internal changes for better stability, translations, and documentation.

 == Upgrade Notice ==

+= 2.0.2 =
+This update is a stability, maintenance, and compatibility release.
+Updating is highly recommended.

 = 2.0.1 =
 This update is a stability, maintenance, and compatibility release.
 Updating is highly recommended.

 = 2.0 =
 This update is a major feature update that brings many cool and new things.
 Updating is highly recommended.

-= 1.14 =
-This update is a stability, maintenance, and compatibility release.
-Updating is recommended.